Te whakataimau i ngā mauhanga tūmatanui

 The repository has identified all public archives in its possession and can distinguish them from other holdings.

-All public archives in the possession of the repository have been formally transferred into the control of the Chief Archivist and deposited with the repository.
+All public archives in the possession of the repository have been formally transferred to the control of the Chief Archivist and deposited for safekeeping with the repository.

-Open access public archives are available to members of the public free of charge as soon as is reasonably practicable after a request to inspect the record is made.
+Open access public archives are available to members of the public free of charge as soon as is reasonably practicable after a request to inspect the archive is made.